BENEVOLENT-DAY/BENEVOLENT-DAY/README.md

-- hi im velvian, bene or valentine
+- hi im velvian or chance
 - dissocative disorder, c-ptsd & autism
 - 9/10 im with my husband mika
 - i have a boyfriend (if u couldnt guess its mika) who makes me very happy